disha13sardana/ieee-vast-challenge-2022/README.md

 # IEEE VAST Challenge 2022

-### This repository provides data files and python codes for data pre-processing for analyzing Social Network data from the IEEE VAST challenge 2022 dataset: https://vast-challenge.github.io/2022/.
+### This repository contains data files and python codes for data pre-processing for analyzing Social Network data from the IEEE VAST challenge 2022 dataset: https://vast-challenge.github.io/2022/.

 Below are the steps to create json files for using as an input for plotting '**Force-Directed Graph**' at Observable <https://observablehq.com/d/4deea9e48e5f9da4>: